waynesutton/todohosted/README.md

 - **Real-time Chat:**

+  - Public content warning for first-time users
   - Send and receive chat messages instantly
   - Set and customize your username at any time
   - AI-powered chat responses using "@ai" command
   - Real-time message streaming from OpenAI
   - Create reminders by typing "remind me" in chat
+  - Create notes by typing "note:" in chat
   - Search functionality for messages using vector search
   - Like messages and see like counts
   - Send emoji reactions